C4IROcean/velero-backup-for-kubernetes/README.md

 |<----------------------------Microsoft Cloud (Azure) ----------------------------->|
 ```

-**Note:** It is assumed that the old and new k8s clusters will be part of the same Azure subscription.
+**Note:** It is assumed that the old and new k8s clusters are part of the same Azure subscription.

-Although it is very much possible to setup Velero on your local/home/work computer, and get all of this done.
+**Note:** Although it is very much possible to setup Velero on your local/home/work computer, and get all of this done.
 We decided to create a dedicated VM (CENTOS 7.9) in MS cloud to handle backup and restore from several clusters.
-This helped us keeping the operational control at a central place instead of spreading it on every team member's computer.
-Most of the steps in this document are performed on this VM - unless mentioned otherwise.
+This helped us keeping the operational control at a central place instead of spreading it on every team member's computer. **Most of the steps in this document are performed on this VM - unless mentioned otherwise.**